 Then there’s the matter of inheritance tax (IHT).
 If your buy-to-let mortgage is just in your name as an individual and owned only by yourself – then you’re liable to IHT if your property is valued above £325,000 (minus any outstanding mortgage or combined value of your estate).

 If the buy-to-let property is jointly owned with your spouse or civil partner, then you each have a threshold of £325,000, with IHT starting at £650,000.
 Anything above these amounts will be taxed at 40%.

 The downsides of buy-to-let

-- You will have periods when the property is unoccupied and you won’t receive rental income.
+- You may have spells when the property is unoccupied and you won’t receive rental income.

 - Managing a buy-to-let property can be a headache.
 Are you prepared to sort anything from boiler breakdowns to tenants who leave it in a state?
-If you employ a managing agent you will lose a chunk of your income, at up to 13%.
+And you employ a managing agent you will lose a sizeable chunk of your potential income.

 - Moving from a tax-efficient environment in a pension to a single asset (one property) is a risky approach to investment.
 Typically, a diversified approach is better.

 Read our guide to things to look for in a good buy-to-let property